iterative/dvc.org/static/docs/user-guide/running-dvc-on-windows.md

-# Caveats running DVC on Windows
+# Running DVC on Windows

 There can be few performance issues while running DVC on Windows by default.
-For some of these issues there are workarounds or configuration options available.
-Below are some of these issues detected so far and their workarounds.
-If you find any, please let us know!

-DVC in general is slower on Windows as compared to other platforms (like Linux, MacOS, etc.) that show pretty good performance.
-Upon investigation, it turns out that most of the delays are coming from [NTFS](https://en.wikipedia.org/wiki/NTFS) (New Technology File System) not being very good at handling directories with large number of files.
-NTFS is a file system that the Windows NT operating system uses for storing and retrieving files on a hard disk.

-We can significantly improve performance of DVC on Windows by following
-workarounds:
+They are mostly related to NTFS (a file system that the Windows uses) characteristics and Windows built-in security mechanisms.
+Below are some workarounds that can help avoid these performance penalties:

-## Disable 8dot3 to disallow short-file name generation
+## Disable short-file name generation

-With NTFS, user may want to disable 8dot3 as per [this](<https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc778996(v=ws.10)>) reference to disable the short-file name generation.
+With NTFS, user may want to disable `8dot3` as per [this](<https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc778996(v=ws.10)>) reference to disable the short-file name generation.
 It is important when the user has over 300K files in a single directory for better performance.

-## Whitelist in Microsoft Windows Security
+## Whitelist in Windows Security

 Microsoft includes the Windows Security antivirus program.
-If the user wants to avoid antivirus scans on specific folders or files to improve the performance, then whitelist them in Windows Security as per [this](https://support.microsoft.com/en-in/help/4028485/windows-10-add-an-exclusion-to-windows-security)
+If user wants to avoid antivirus scans on specific folders or files to improve the performance, then whitelist them in Windows Security as per [this](https://support.microsoft.com/en-in/help/4028485/windows-10-add-an-exclusion-to-windows-security)